 2008, Internal Medicine - Brigham and Women's Hospital

-Cardiology, Carotid Artery Disease, Claudication, Coronary Artery Disease, Interventional Cardiology, Peripheral Arterial Disease, Peripheral Vascular Disease and Intervention, Renal Artery Disease, Vascular Medicine, Venous Disease and Thrombosis
+Cardiology, Carotid Artery Disease, Claudication, Coronary Artery Disease (CAD), Interventional Cardiology, Peripheral Arterial Disease, Peripheral Vascular Disease and Intervention, Renal Artery Disease, Vascular Medicine, Venous Disease and Thrombosis

 UH Case Medical Center